 apart, which means if one is female, one should restrict tradition for polite

 sitting, and utilise the more efficient knees-apart position for practice.
 When

 sitting, the back should be straight, the chin back and pressed up, rearwards.

 When one rises, movement should begin from one's centre, thus the head will up

-rise at the same time, vertically.
+forward and up, connecting the abdomen to the upper legs.
 Many people begin to rise by moving their

 shoulders forwards - this is incorrect.
 When knee-walking, one should make